 For those who have already heard of the word Kusaya in Japan, hopefully you know little more detailed information about Kusaya and its mystery by reading this article.
 Although Kusaya has a unique smell ( you can also say interesting smell; something people normally don’t smell), it tastes good and not as bad as it smells.
 Additionally, Kusaya is very healthy.
 Normally snacks are considered junk food and not so good for people’s health in general, but Kusaya is considered a healthy snack.
 The weak point is only the SMELL, but one bite turns out to be a tasty nibble.
 Some Japanese people say Kusaya smells like half-dried dust cloth or unwashed socks, but please take this as just for reference purposes.

-Even thought Kusaya is very popular for some Japanese people, this interesting snacks is usually eaten by adults not kids.
+Even though Kusaya is very popular for some Japanese people, this interesting snacks is usually eaten by adults not kids.
 Most kids hate Kusaya’s smell, and Kusaya definitely works better for adults.

 Are you now interested in trying Kusaya in Japan?
 Hopefully you will not having any unpleasant experience due to the unique smell of Kusaya.
 Eating chocolates or cookies may satisfy peoples’ hunger, but it may be valuable experience to eat interesting snacks instead of typical snacks.
 You can’t eat Kusaya in other countries, you can eat them ONLY in Japan!
 How about expanding your life experience by eating interesting snacks such as Kusaya while you’re staying in Japan?